Marginal Tax Rate Definition

 Example 1

-Different countries have different rates pertaining to their income range, but the crux of the matter remains the same.
-If a person falls in a higher tax bracket, he will need to pay the tax rate applicable to all the lower brackets along with the tax bracket in which he falls in.
+Countries have different rates in their income range, but the crux remains the same.
+If a person falls in a higher tax bracket, he will need to pay the tax rate applicable to all the lower brackets and the tax bracket in which he falls.
 The marginal tax rate calculation example below would give a better understanding.

 So, for $82,000 his tax would be: